AttackWall

 AttackWall: “You’ll just have to hear it to believe it…”

-…and after you hear it, you won’t want to work anywhere else.
-And when it’s time to move, just pack it up into the moving van with the rest of your gear and put it back together again when you get to your next studio space.
+After you hear it, you won’t want to work anywhere else.
+When it’s time to move, just pack it up with the rest of your gear and put it back together again when you get to your next studio space.
 It always sounds the same… perfect… and no adjustments are needed.
+A mid-field AttackWall develops the punch and power of far-field mains, with the detailed accuracy of near-field monitors.

 Wrap the console with StudioTraps and add a few behind the mix position to create a repeatable, isolated, acoustic subspace, independent of the room.
 The absorbing side of the traps face the engineer to stop early reflections.
 The reflecting side of the traps (with the silver button) face the walls of the room to provide a time-delayed diffusive ambient kick.
 Speakers are mounted on MonitorStands which decouple the monitor from the vertical modes of the room.
 The speakers are snug fit into an acoustic wall formed by StudioTraps.
 The resulting AttackWall opens at the floor and ceiling to provide venting for the bass wave just prior to impact which further reduces (LF) coupling to the vertical modes.
 Best of all, it makes any room into a consistently reliable environment.